AnubisLMS/Anubis/docs/README.md

 Anubis uses the [bitnami MariaDB chart](https://hub.kubeapps.com/charts/bitnami/mariadb).
 It runs with 3 read-only replication nodes, along with a main node that does read-write.
 The underlying MariaDB files are also backed up with a [Longhorn](https://longhorn.io/) persistent volume that has 3x replication in the cluster.
-That volume has daily snapshots.
+The main volume has daily snapshots.
 Redundancy is the name of the game here.

 The precise data model that we will be using is a simple relational database.
 From the API, we will interface with Mariadb via [SQLAlchemy](https://www.sqlalchemy.org/).